 Patty started rowing at LaSalle University in Philadelphia and continued her rowing career training at Vesper Boat Club before she decided to move to Montana and, ultimately, Seattle.
 Before coming to work at the Pocock Foundation, she was an executive administrative assistant, a human resources generalist, and a bookkeeper.
 Her wealth of skills in almost every arena of administration keeps the boathouses of the Pocock Foundation in ship-shape.

-Heather is the National Program Director for Erg Ed, responsible for overseeing the program and its growth nationwide.
+Heather is the Strategic Initiative Director for the GPRF and contributes to the mission of the GPRF through leadership of its strategic programs that change the way kids find, start, and stay rowing.
 This is Heather's second stint with the Pocock Foundation, after previously helping with the creation of the content for Erg Ed and implementing the program in the Seattle Public Schools.
-She took a four year hiatus to focus on her growing family and, eventually, owned the Edmonds, Shoreline & Lake Forest Park franchise of FIT4MOM, a pre- and postnatal fitness business.
+She took a four year hiatus to focus on her growing family and, eventually, started and owned the Edmonds, Shoreline & Lake Forest Park franchise of FIT4MOM, a pre- and postnatal fitness business.

 Heather is an experienced educator, rowing coach and Olympic athlete who knows how impactful the erg can be.
 She was introduced to rowing when a local rowing club visited her school PE class with an erg.
 This quickly sparked a rowing career that included college scholarships, international competitions and a lifetime of amazing experiences and friends.
 After a successful career at the University of Michigan, where she earned All-American honors and the Big Ten Rower of the Year, she went on to row for the Canadian National Team from 2004-2008.
 She retired competitively from the sport after the 2008 Olympics, where she competed in the women’s eight, and has focused her professional career on promoting wellness through involvement in sport and exercise.
 Erg Ed, in particular, has provided a unique opportunity to mirror her own experience, inspiring students to try this sport that creates so many wonderful opportunities.